waynedog74/content/media/How to record a region of your desktop as animated GIF.md

 ---
-Title: How to record a region of your desktop as animated GIF
+Title: "How to record a region of your desktop as animated GIF"
-Date: 2017-01-10 10:48
+Date: 2017-01-10 10:48:00
-Category: media
+Categories: [media]
-Tags: Gifine
+Tags: [Gifine]
 Authors: sedlav
 ---